 Getting Lots of Water Out of a Waterbrush

-To get lots of water onto the bristles of a waterbrush, you simple continue pressing the water reservoir.
+To keep water in the bristles of a waterbrush, you simply continue pressing the water reservoir.
 Provided it still has water in it, of course!
-It sounds obvious, but I have got so carried away with painting, I failed to realize the water had run out.
+It sounds obvious, but it is easy to get so carried away with painting that you fail to realize the water has run out.

 The water will drip off the brush onto your paper (Photos 1 and 2).
 To avoid puddles of water on your paper, move the brush as you squeeze the reservoir (Photo 3).